Lieut. Greville Thomas (Gurkha Rifles)

 Today, it is my sad duty to report the loss of someone who was not only a much loved Old Boy, but also a member of my own family.

-My nephew, Greville Thomas, was killed on April 10th in Palestine.
+My nephew, Greville Thomas, was killed on April 10th in an attack at El Kefr, near Ramleh, in Palestine.

 My sister has forwarded to me a letter from Lieut.-Col. Shaw, commanding 3/3 Gurkha Rifles, with his account of Greville’s final action.

 “On April 9th orders came for an advance for the 10th…

 As one of the preliminary moves of the day, we were to take the hill I have marked 6.

 Your son’s Company (D Coy) was detailed for the job and, after a preliminary bombardment by our guns, he rushed the hill with practically no casualties…